wayneluke/vB5-Documentation/release_notes/vBulletin 5.7.3.md

 ## Third-Party Logins

 - Google Authentication has been refactored.
-New routines to allow users to login via Google Accounts using OATH2 have been implemented.
+The routines have been updated to Google's new APIs and use OATH2.
-- Twitter Authentication has been repaired so that it works with the current version of Twitter's APIs.
+- Twitter Authentication has been repaired with the current Twitter v2 APIs.
 However, registration via Twitter Authentication does not work at this time.

 ## RSS Module

-An RSS Module has been added.
-This will allow you to show RSS feeds on pages within your sites.
+A new RSS Module is available for custom pages.
 RSS Feeds will be cached between updates.
-As an option, you're allowed to specify how frequently a feed is updated.
-Due to the nature of gathering external data, there can be a delay in page rendering when the feed is updated.
-Using many RSS feed modules on the same page could cause a significant delay during updates.
+An option is available to specify how frequently a feed is updated.
+Due to the nature of gathering external data, page rendering can be delayed when the feed is updated.
+When using many RSS feed modules on the same page, there can be a significant delay when the cache is updated.

+## URL Previews

+Several issues reported with URL Previews have been corrected:

+- URL Preview Caching will now work correctly.
+- Better image processing has been added for invalid images on some URLs.
+- A memory leak that occurred with many URLs in a post has been resolved.
+- Image scaling has been updated to provide a better presentation.

-## PHP 7.4.X Deprecation
+## PHP 8.0+ Required

-With the release of the next version of vBulletin, we will no longer support PHP 7.4.X.
+With this release , we will no longer support PHP 7.4.X.
 As of November 28th, 2022, PHP 7.4.X is EOL (End Of Life).
 Due to this, it is recommended that all customers upgrade to PHP 8.0 or higher as soon as possible.

 ---